gnikyt/droplr-bash/README.md

 Basic Droplr implementation for Linux written in Bash.

+Currently, Droplr has no native Linux client besides browser extensions (Chrome only).

+The advantage of this script is its completely agnostic.
+You can use any screenshot software, recording software, or simply drop files and it will process them for you.

+There are two modes to this script described below.

+## Watching

-This script will watch a set directory for new files (created or moved into the directory).
+Will watch a set directory for new files (created or moved into the directory).

 It will then upload to your Droplr account and copy the share URL to your clipboard.

-Currently, Droplr has no native Linux client or Firefox extension.
-The advantage of this script is its completely agnostic; you can use any screenshot software, recording software, or simply drop files into the watched directory and it will process them for you.

 ![Sample](sample.gif?raw=true "Sample")

+## Latest

+This will grab the latest file in the set directory and upload to your Droplr account and copy the share URL to your clipboard.

 ## Installation